anujramesh/github-repo-analytics/README.md

 ### Web Application
-The webapp service gets important repo data and stores it into a redis cache.
-When a user tries to connect to localhost:5000, it gets the data and visualizes it.
+The webapp service gets the data from the Spark application, stores it into a redis cache, and constructs visualizations of the data.
+When a user connects to localhost:5000, It presents the visualizations.

 <img src="Webapp.png" alt="Webapp Screenshot" width="500"/>